besscampbell/bffs/WorkLog.md

 - Work reflected in commits

+3/07/2021

+- Watch tutorials for 1.5 hours

 03/08/2021

 - Researching how to best handle state in my application
 - Got really stuck for the first half of the day and got into a research rabbit hole
-- Checked in with Eric after lunch and was able to route out why I hadn't been able to pass things through navigation
+- Checked in with Eric after lunch and was able to root out why I hadn't been able to pass things through navigation
 - Back on track to making progress!

+3/09/2021

+- Downloaded Android emulator to see my app is looking on androids